-After years of negotiations between the member states, in February 2012 the SCOF (Standing Committee on Organic Farming) issued an EU regulation with precise rules for vineyards and, in contrast to earlier regulations, now also for cellars for the production of organic wine.
-Until then, organic wine producers could only indicate on the label "wine from grapes from organic and ecological cultivation", as there were no production rules for the vinification of organic wines.
+After years of negotiations between the member states, in February 2012 the SCOF (Standing Committee on Organic Farming) issued an EU regulation with precise rules for vineyards and, compared to the past, cellars for the production of organic wine.
+Until then, organic winegrowers could only state "wine from grapes from organic and ecological cultivation" on the label, as there were no production rules for the vinification of organic wines.
 However, this designation is now no longer permitted.
-Wines produced according to the new rules may now optionally be described as "organic wine", "organic wine", "organic wine" or "wine from organic/organic cultivation".
+Wines produced according to the new rules may now be called either "organic wine", "eco-wine", "bio-wine" or "wine from organic/organic cultivation".
 The production of organic wine is thus directly related to certified organic (ecological) viticulture.